ralphdaryn/rikakuma/README.md

-🌟 Rikakuma
+# 🌟 Rikakuma

-Rikakuma is a real-life e-commerce web application that brings adorable keychains, stickers, and collectibles to life through a delightful shopping experience.
+is a real-life e-commerce web application that brings adorable keychains, stickers, and collectibles to life through a delightful shopping experience.
 Designed with a focus on usability, the platform offers a smooth customer journey from product discovery to secure checkout and order confirmation.
 The store streamlines the entire fulfillment process, making it easy for both buyers and the business owner to manage orders.

 This project highlights my ability to design, build, and deploy a complete e-commerce solution with real-world features and professional polish.